Jeremy Uecker

 Biography

 Dr. Jeremy Uecker received his Ph.D. from the University of Texas at Austin in 2010 and joined the Baylor faculty in 2012.
-His research focuses on religion, family, sexual behavior, stratification, mental health, and the transition to adulthood.
-Along with Paul Froese, he is working on a detailed study on the prayer among US adults based on the sixth wave of the Baylor Religion Survey.
-He is also conducting multiple studies on the role of religion in the lives of US adolescents.
+His published research has focused on religion, family, sexual behavior, stratification, mental health, and the transition to adulthood in the United States.
+His current projects explore the changing role of religious commitment in Americans’ family formation, how religion shapes US adults’ emotional responses to abortion, and how moral contexts shape adolescent development.

 Recent Publications